 UPDATE 7/25/12: Since writing this post over a year ago, I have since stopped using whey in my ferments.
 You can read about why I decided to stop using whey as a ferment starter here.
 That said, whey still has an important place in my kitchen.
 It is very nutrient dense and extremely nourishing.
 Read this great post from Lydia at Divine Health from the Inside Out about why whey should be consumed regularly.
 You can also see why Melanie, from Pickle Me Too, has decided to stop using whey as a ferment starter as well.
-The following tutorial is still great though, because many people don’t know just how easy it is to “make whey”!
+The following tutorial is still great though because many people don’t know just how easy it is to “make whey”!
 Enjoy! ~Jessica

 If you have read and/or follow the recipes in Nourishing Traditions, you’ve seen that whey is used in many of the recipes, especially in the fermenting of foods.
 Lacto-fermented foods are foods where whey is used to help stimulate the good bacteria production.